Home » Breakfast & Brunch » Fluffy Southern Buttermilk Biscuits

 Follow these expert helpful tips for Making the BEST homemade buttermilk biscuits.
 The ingredients needed to make biscuits are so basic, it’s important to use the very best for making tender fluffy biscuits.

-• Kitchen tools you’ll need: A large bowl for mixing, measuring cups and spoons, a pastry blender, a non stick surface for rolling or a pastry mat.
+• Kitchen Tools You’ll Need – A large bowl for mixing, measuring cups and spoons, a pastry blender, a non stick surface for rolling or a pastry mat and rolling pin.
 You’ll also need a food processor, a pastry blender or two forks to cut the cold butter into the flour.
 A biscuit cutter and a baking pan.
 A pastry brush for brushing the tops.

-• Start with quality ingredients.
+• Use Fresh Ingredients – Start with quality ingredients.
 Biscuits require so few ingredients to make it’s worth making sure everything is fresh and top quality.

-• Use a sharp biscuit cutter.
+• Never Twist the Biscuit Cutter – Use a sharp biscuit cutter.
 When cutting the biscuit dough into rounds, dip the cutter in flour, press down, then lift, never twist to make the cut.
+Twisting seals the edges and effects how high they will rise.
 This ensures the biscuits will have flaky layers.

-• Use cold butter.
+• Cold Butter is Imperative – Use cold butter.
 The butter will melt and create steam while baking resulting in a fluffier biscuit.

-• I recommend baking the biscuits closer together.
-Doing so, they will rise upwards while baking.
+• Bake the Biscuits Side by Side – I recommend baking the biscuits closer together.
+Doing so forces them to rise upwards while baking making them taller.

 Unbaked Fluffy Southern Buttermilk Biscuits on a pan